-The buildings of the operating sites and the information archiving sites have electronic fire alarm system (FAS).
-Fireproof insulation is installed in the entrance doors to the restricted areas in which the trustworthy systems designed to support the Service are situated, and fire extinguishers are fitted in these areas.
+The buildings of the operating sites and the information storage sites have electronic fire alarm system (FAS).
+Fireproof insulation is installed in the entrance doors to the restricted areas in which the trustworthy systems designed to support trust services are situated, and fire extinguishers are fitted in these areas.